chocolatetoothpaste/camino/README.md

 **Active development, please submit bugs and suggestions to GitHub repository to make Camino more awesome!!**

-**The documentation was wrong for a while, sorry to everyone who was probably super confused/pissed**

 Camino is a request middle layer.
+It connects requests with callback functions and does not enforce any particular application paradigm.
+MVC, MVVM, or just right some closures to run some code, Camino doesn't care!

 First things first, some juicy examples.